Miss Teen Nepal: History

-Kathmandu Jaycees first started the Miss Teen Nepal in 2002 and has been annually held since then.
-“JCI Miss Teen Nepal” is the beauty pageants held annually by Kathmandu Jaycees.
-Miss Teen Nepal is the second-largest beauty pageant in Nepal.
-Kathmandu Jaycees first started the Miss Teen Nepal in 2002 and has been successfully conducted 18th edition.
-It is mostly focus to all the talented, intelligent and confident young girls who are willing to participate.
-Total 24-25 participants are selected for the finalist.
-After the “Miss Teen Nepal” finalists are selected they are groomed for 22–24 days before the Grand Finale.
-These training periods are the golden opportunity for the contestant to develop their personality, learn effective public speaking, get chance to meet great personality from different area.
-Past Miss Nepal and Miss Teen also share their experience to the participants and also different outgoing activities are also conducted for the refreshment, entertainment and learning for the participants.

-The pageant is live telecast through Image Television.
+Kathmandu Jaycees first launched Miss Teen Nepal in 2002, and it has been held annually since then.
+The pageant, now known as JCI Miss Teen Nepal, is organized by Kathmandu Jaycees and is considered the second-largest beauty pageant in Nepal.
+Over the years, the competition has successfully completed 18 editions.

+The pageant focuses on talented, intelligent, and confident young girls who wish to participate.
+A total of 24 to 25 participants are selected as finalists.
+Once selected, the finalists undergo grooming and training for 22–24 days before the Grand Finale.
+These training sessions provide contestants with valuable opportunities to develop their personalities, improve public speaking, and interact with prominent figures from various fields.
+Past Miss Nepal and Miss Teen winners also share their experiences, while a variety of outdoor activities are organized for the contestants' refreshment, entertainment, and learning.
+The pageant is broadcast live on Image Television.
-For the Miss Teen Nepal.
-The application must be at least 16 to 18 years old originally, which was extended to 19 in 2006.

-In 2007, Khusbu Oli had an argument with her successor Ayusha Karki; as Ayusha had joined another pageant of World Miss University 2007 in less than a month gap in which she ended up winning the crown, ended Khusbu was the 1st runner up which cause this controversial argument.
+To compete in Miss Teen Nepal, applicants must be between 16 and 18 years old, though the age limit was extended to 19 in 2006.
+In 2007, a controversy arose between Khusbu Oli and her successor, Ayusha Karki.
+Ayusha had participated in another pageant, World Miss University 2007, less than a month after winning Miss Teen Nepal, where she won the crown, and Khusbu ended up as the first runner-up.
+This situation led to the dispute.